LoomaDesign

 • Do support and content teams operate in silos when they should share structured information?

-If the answer is yes, then eBay's latest tooling should be viewed as part of a larger automation roadmap, not just a one-off feature release.
+If the answer is yes, then eBay's latest tooling should be viewed as part of a larger automation roadmap.

 Source